What does KPI mean in business?

-- Inevitably, businesses change.
-If KPIs become irrelevant, they should be adjusted.
+- Inevitably, businesses change and objectives evolve over time.
+If KPIs become irrelevant, you should adjust them.

 - A strong IT infrastructure and internal systems that communicate across platforms are needed.
 KPI systems pull information from across departments and compile it into readable performance charts.

-KPIs are often new projects for managers and businesses.
-Here are two of the most commonly asked questions about KPIs:
+KPIs are often new projects for managers and businesses, so they commonly have questions.
+These are the answers to some of the most frequent inquiries.

 How can I define a business KPI?

 Individual departments use measurements to track specific goals.
-Including all of these metrics, however, may or may not add value to a business-level report.
-To determine which KPIs should be used, follow these steps:
+However, including these metrics may or may not add value to a business-level report.
+To determine which KPIs you should use, follow these steps:

 - Specify your desired outcome and why it’s important to your business.